eltonmesquita/polygon/readme.md

 	- _type.scss: a blank file.
 It should contain all the styles for your project's type;

 ## Using Polygon
 As you can see above, the Polygon structure is pretty clean and straightfoward.
-It separates all the Framework's elements basic structure from the styling, using 3 folders:
+It separates all the Framework's elements basic structure from the styling, using 3 folders: framework, plugins and style.
 - framework: contains all the structure of all the elements.
 It uses a lot of mixins;
 - plugins: contains all the structure of the plugins provided.
 It doesn't provide style for them;
 - style: as proposed, you should separate the structure from the style.
-This folders contains mainly blank files, just to serve as a basic structure to your project and mantain the separation of the structure from the style.
+This folders contains mainly blank files, just to serve as a boilerplate to your project and mantain the separation of the structure from the style.